JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ```
 - Right click the "Databases" folder and choose "Refresh" to see the new database.

-NOTE: Alteratively, you can install the "New Database" extension in Azure Data Studio which gives you a "New Database" option when right clicking the "Databases" folder.
+_NOTE: Alternatively, if you don't want to manually create the new database, you can install the "New Database" extension in Azure Data Studio which gives you a "New Database" option when right clicking the "Databases" folder._

 ### Create a "Todos" Table
 ``` SQL